 Negro and Minor Leagues

-In late 1951, the 18-year-old Aaron quit school to play for the Negro Baseball League's Indianapolis Clowns.
+In late 1951, 18-year-old Aaron quit school to play for the Negro American League’s Indianapolis Clowns.
 It wasn't a long stay, but the talented teenager left his mark by hitting .366 and leading his club to victory in the league's 1952 World Series.
 Additionally, he would become the last to play in both the Negro Leagues and the Major Leagues.